Skip to content

 Typical price $11.99

-The JKSafety Class 3 Safety Shirt is a rated Class 3 high-visibility safety shirt from JKSafety, stocked at $11.99.
+The JKSafety Class 3 Safety Shirt is a rated Class 3 high-visibility safety shirt from JKSafety, listed at the listed price.
 It's built for summer roadway and utility crews whose sites specify Class 3 while the heat index specifies short sleeves — and this review covers what the listing actually documents, where it beats its closest rival, and who should buy something else.

 Why the JKSafety Class 3 Safety Shirt Stands Out